zakski/accrete-starform-stargen/README.md

 However, you can see in the source code that most of the features of his later C/C++ versions are present.

+#### Accrete (C)

+Burdick ported his pascal code to c some time in '88 or '89.
+This would pretty much turn out to be the language family of choice for the majority of developers that forked his code.

+I have added c/visual studio support to gradle to accommodate these major revisions.

+This particular version is an incomplete one, published by Steve Gilham, so naturally it will not compile, but I have clean up all invalid whitespace characters.

 ## Papers